saronbantte/BreastCancer-Classifaction/README.md

-# BreastCancer-Classifaction
+# BreastCancer-Classification

 Project Overview

-This project involves the classification of breast cancer diagnoses using a machine learning model.
+This project involves the classification of breast cancer diagnoses using a machine-learning model.
 The dataset used for this project is the Breast Cancer Wisconsin (Diagnostic) dataset, which contains features computed from breast cancer cell images.
-The goal is to classify whether a tumor is malignant or benign based on these features.
+Based on these features, the goal is to classify whether a tumor is malignant or benign.

 Project Description
 This project aims to build a predictive model to classify breast cancer tumors as malignant or benign using the Breast Cancer Wisconsin (Diagnostic) dataset.
 The project involves: